jsbeserra/nestjs-rabbitmq/README.md

-If your application needs some time to initiate the consumers for some reason, (pods with limited resource for example), you can set the flag `consumerManualLoad: true` on the configuration file and manually call the consumer instantiation.
+If your application needs some time to initiate the consumers for some reason, (pods with limited resource for example), you can set the flag `extraOptions.consumerManualLoad: true` on the configuration file and manually call the consumer instantiation.

 **Example:**